RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Methodology

 \subsubsection{JSON Repairing}

 One of the vital problems in real-world applications of tool-augmented LLM autonomous agents is structured inference for parsable data.
 To our knowledge, there is no pain-free method to guarantee a specific data format (e.g., JSON) for interactions between LLM agents and the environment.
-Even though there are some toolkits, such as JSONFormer\footnote{https://github.com/1rgs/jsonformer} and TypeChat\footnote{https://github.com/microsoft/TypeChat}, that help generate the correct JSON string, they either cannot generate free-form JSON with extensive escape characters while not impair generation quality, or solely rely on LLMs' capability of token-level error correction.
-When the structured output from LLM grows complex, containing information from noisy cloud system data, its insensitivity to token-level errors, including redundant or missing escape slashes and other control symbols, becomes problematic.
-These erroneous interchange data may lead to failures in both the controller and expert agents who rely on structured data for communication.
-To solve this issue, we employ an intuitive and effective method to generate structured interchange data named \textbf{JsonRegen}, as shown in Algorithm~\ref{alg:jsonfix}.
+Even though there are some structure helper toolkits, such as Outlines~\cite{willard2023cfg2} and TypeChat~\cite{typechat}, they either cannot generate free-form JSON with extensive escape characters while not impair generation quality, or solely rely on LLMs' capability of token error correction.
+To solve this issue, we employ an intuitive and effective method to generate structured interchange data named \textbf{JsonRegen}.

-Before LLM inference, all sensitive characters that may correspond to control symbols in JSON, and do not belong to real JSON objects such as action history, are replaced with insensitive ones for a clean prompt.
-For example, double quotes are reduced to single quotes, and `[' and `\{' are replaced by `\verb|<|:' and `\verb|<|\%'\footnote{We borrowed digraphs from the C language standard.}.
-This reduces the risk of LLMs' quoting content as outputs without proper escaping.
-When trivial cleaning of wrong escape patterns fails to make the JSON-like string from LLM output parsable, which is extracted through curly bracket matching, a regeneration process is performed.
-To enforce the understanding of JSON structure for the LLM, we instruct it to convert the content to YAML.
+Before LLM inference, all sensitive characters that may correspond to control symbols in JSON are replaced with insensitive ones for a clean prompt.
+When trivial cleaning fails to make the JSON-like string parsable, a regeneration process is performed.
+To enforce the LLM to understand JSON structure, we instruct it to convert the content to YAML.
 The LLM is then prompted to regenerate a JSON with the same structure and content.
-The regeneration proceeds for several rounds until a valid JSON is parsed or the retry count is exceeded.
+The regeneration proceeds for several rounds or until a valid JSON is parsed.